instantOS/instantos.github.io/docs/apps.md

 accessible from the graphical menu.
 Some applications do not provide desktop files at all *and* are installed into directories not included in $PATH.
 In that case you can either add that directory to PATH or execute the program using its absolute path.
-In the case of Davinci resolve that would be /opt/resolve/bin/resolve.
-Wine programs can directly be invoked using Wine /path/to/program.exe
+In the case of DaVinci Resolve that would be `/opt/resolve/bin/resolve`.
+Wine programs can directly be invoked using `wine /path/to/program.exe`.
 :::